Chart Color Schemes

 Educational attainment in Benalla aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area has university qualification rates of 16.8%, significantly lower than Victoria's average of 33.4%.
+The area's university qualification rate is 16.8%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 10.9%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.8%).
 Vocational credentials are prominent, with 40.6% of residents aged 15+ holding them - advanced diplomas at 11.8% and certificates at 28.8%.
 A total of 24.6% of the population is actively pursuing formal education, including 8.7% in primary, 7.9% in secondary, and 2.1% in tertiary education.

-Eleven schools serve a total of 1,846 students.
-Benalla's school conditions are typical of Australia (ICSEA: 1009) with balanced educational opportunities.
+Eleven schools serve 1,846 students, with typical Australian school conditions (ICSEA: 1009) offering balanced educational opportunities.
 The educational mix includes one primary, three secondary, and seven K-12 schools.
 Note that for schools showing 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education